turingschool/front-end-curriculum/projects/sorting-suite.md

 * `quickSort.js`
 * `quickSort-test.js`

 For your testing start with testing small arrays of numbers and/or letters.
+We want to see the test suite scale up in complexity.

 For more advanced testing you will need to generate arrays of numbers to see how large of an array your different sorting algorithms can sort.

+The test suites between sorts will be very similar; however, we want to see you stress-test the sorting algorithms.
+Some are more efficient than others and can get through larger arrays.
+How much more efficient is merge sort than bubble sort?

+Your testing utilities give each test 2 seconds to run.
+How many numbers can each of your algorithms *consistently* sort in that amount of time?

 ## 1. Bubble Sort